zerobyone-apis/CyberManager/README.md

 ```

 ## Development Setup

-During development, you may work on front-end and backend separately with independent tools, such as using Visual Studio Code for front-end and IntelliJ for backend.
-Note that the front-end `vue` project has its own `package.json` so it can be built independently.

-* To run backend, import the Maven project into your favorite Java IDE and launch from there.
-The embedded Tomcat server will be running on port `8080`.
+* To run backend, just run `npm run dev` in `backend` folder.
+And will be start on port `3000`.
-* To run front-end, run `npm run serve` in `vue` folder.
-The webpack dev server will be running on port `9000` with hot reload.
-It is configured to proxy `actuator/health` and `api` URL to port `8080`.
+* To run front-end, run `yarn serve` in `vue` folder.
+The webpack dev server will be running on port `9000`
-* To run the Electron part, run `npm run start` in root folder.
 The Electron app loads the home page at `http://localhost:9000`, therefore you should run both backend and front-end first.

 ## How it works

 The main idea is to use Electron as a browser, and the front-end and backend of the app work as a web app.
 It might not be a common design, but is helpful in some cases.

-The backend is a typical Spring Boot app, serving API to the front-end.
+The backend is a typical Node.js app, serving API to the front-end.
 The front-end is a typical Vue app, consuming API from the backend.

 ### Build process

 When building the final desktop app installer:

 1. Front-end is built first.
-The final artifacts, including `index.html` and JavaScript files, are copied into `spring/src/main/resources/public` folder.
+The final artifacts, including `index.html` and JavaScript files, are copied into `dist` folder.
 2. Backend is built second.
-It creates a web app with the front-end artifacts created above and an executable jar.
+It creates a web app with the front-en.
+Build folder.
 3. Electron installer is built last.
 It includes the web app created above in the bundle and creates an executable installer.

-However, both `vue` sub project and `spring` sub project are free of Electron and can be built independently without building the Electron part.
+However, both `vue` sub project and `node` sub project are free of Electron and can be built independently without building the Electron part.
 This allows them to be deployed online, instead of packaged into Electron app.

 ### Launch process

 When launching the Electron app:

 1. Electron app detects an available port and starts the backend server with Node `child_process` at the specified port.
 The PID of the server process is kept to potentially kill the process before quiting the app.
-2. Electron app then displays a splash window, at the same time pings the `actuator/health` URL of the backend server.
+2. Electron app then displays a splash window, at the same time pings the `hello/health` URL of the backend server.
-3. Once the `actuator/health` ping returns OK (the web app is up), Electron app closes the splash window and open a new window to load the home page of the web app.
+3. Once the `hello/health` ping returns OK (the web app is up), Electron app closes the splash window and open a new window to load the home page of the web app.

 > The Electron app starts the backend server only in production build.
 During development, you will need to manually start the webpack-dev-server as mentioned earlier.